Dr Cathy Chou - Head Veterinarian

 DR SUE RAMOO - MEDICAL CONSULTANT

-Dr Sue Ramoo graduated from the University of Sydney in 2004 and worked in general practice for 2 years, where she saw lots of dogs, cats, a few goats, some sheep and a couple of cows!
-During this time she developed an interest in internal medicine which led her to undertake an internship in critical care and internal medicine, which was followed by a 3 year residency at the University of Melbourne Veterinary Teaching Hospital.
+After graduating from the University of Sydney, Dr Sue Ramoo worked in general practice for two years.
+During this time she developed an interest in internal medicine which led her to undertake an internship in critical care and internal medicine.
+After her internship she followed on to undertake a residency in internal medicine, at the University of Melbourne Veterinary Teaching Hospital.

 Eva - Practice Manager/ head Veterinary nurse